Raptors, Spurs share 24-second Bryant tributes; Toronto wins

 TIP-INS

-Raptors: Toronto forward Rondae Hollis-Jefferson was assisted off the court and did not return after spraining his right ankle with 8:02 remaining in the third quarter.
+Raptors: Kyle Lowry, who had 16 points, did not talk to the media following the game because he was saddened about Bryant’s death. ...
+Toronto forward Rondae Hollis-Jefferson was assisted off the court and did not return after spraining his right ankle with 8:02 remaining in the third quarter.

-Spurs: DeRozan was limited to 14 points on 2-for-7 shooting after scoring 20-plus points in 16 of his previous 17 games.
+Spurs: White also had 14 points for San Antonio. ...
+DeRozan was limited to 14 points on 2-for-7 shooting after scoring 20-plus points in 16 of his previous 17 games.

 UP NEXT